 I am an Army Caregiver, a professional trained in my duties.
-I serve Department of Defense Families who protect the nation by protecting their children/youth.
-I will always provide a safe, nurturing, enriching environment and ensure accountability for children/youth in my care.
-Never will I put children/youth in harm's way or allow others to do so.
-I will build trust with parents/guardians so they can concentrate on their mission.
+I serve Department of Defense Families who protect the nation by protecting their children.
+I will always provide a safe, nurturing, and enriching environment.
+Never will I put children in harm's way or allow others to do so.
+I will build trust with parents so they can concentrate on their mission.
 I will always treat Families with the dignity and respect they deserve.
 Army Caregivers are key members of the Army Team.
 I am an Army Caregiver!